azure-ad-b2c/samples/policies/totp/readme.md

 ## Just In Time TOTP Migration

+Jut In time migration allows you to migrate from your legacy storage of the TOTP Secret to the new TOTP method outlined above.
 If you were previously using the [TOTP multi-factor authentication](../custom-mfa-totp) policy sample to implement TOTP then your users Secrets will be stored in the 'extension_StrongAuthenticationAppSecretKey' extension attribute.

 To migrate these to the new method you can implement the [TOTP Migration Extension](policy/TrustFrameworkExtensionsTOTP_JIT.xml) policy as the parent policy for either [SignUpOrSigninWithTOTP](policy/SignUpOrSigninWithTOTP.xml#L9) or [PaswordResetWithTOTP.xml](policy/PaswordResetWithTOTP.xml#L9)

+The refernced policy will retrieve the old TOTP secret claim and use that for the TOTP Method.
+This will then store this to the new method on validation of the code supplied.
+The policy will then remove the legacy extension attribute on the next login.
+To change this behaviour see the [`Remove legacy TOTP secret claim`](#remove-legacy-totp-secret-claim) section below.

 The below diagram depicts how the Just In Time TOTP migration works:
 ![Just In Time Flow Diagram](media/TOTPJITFlow.png)

+### Remove legacy TOTP secret claim
+Within the [TOTP Migration Extension](policy/TrustFrameworkExtensionsTOTP_JIT.xml) file under the "TotpFactor-Verify" SubJourney, Orchistration Step 5 will call the delete legacy TOTP Secret techical pofile (`AAD-DeleteLegacyTOTPClaim`).
+This call by default has 2 conditions.
+1. The extension attribute used to store the legacy claim needs to exist.
+2. The number of registered devices is not 0

+To remove the legacy claim without waiting until the next login, remove the second precodition.

+If you prefer to maintain the legacy claim and remove it at a later time you can also just remove Orchistration step 5.